College History

 Victor Valley College offers a variety of associate degree programs and certificate programs in fields such as Business, Health Sciences, Public Safety, and Technology.
 In addition to traditional classes, the college also offers online courses and other distance learning options.
 Students can participate in a number of clubs and organizations, and the college has a strong athletics program with several teams competing in intercollegiate sports.

-Like several community colleges, VVC has previously faced challenges over the years, including funding cuts and declining enrollment, however, VVC has remained committed to providing quality education and Student Success to students of the High Desert region and beyond.
+VVC has previously faced many challenges over the years, however, VVC has remained committed to providing quality education and Student Success to students of the High Desert region and beyond.
 The college has a strong partnership with local businesses and community organizations, and its graduates have gone on to successful careers in a variety of fields.

 Since the establishment of the Student Services Center — a new “front door” for VVC was created; a place where students can access all service departments under one roof — the focus has shifted to the long-awaited goal of building an educational event center and multi-purpose sports stadium on campus.
 The VVC Board of Trustees approved the sale of bonds to fund the establishment of this center in April 2020.